 There’s multiple options for dining on the resort, including several bars and restaurants that offer both formal and casual atmospheres.
 Eating breakfast in the ballroom is a must, trying a delicious omelette will not disappoint.
 I heard Mothers and Fathers Day brunches are legendary here, so if you find yourself at the resort on either of these days, clear your schedule for a hearty southern breakfast.

-Make sure to check out the nearby natural hot springs as well, that’s what this area is known for and the health benefits in the waters have drawn people from around the world to this part of Virginia.
+Make sure to check out the nearby natural hot springs as well, that’s what this area is known for and the health benefits in the waters have The Homestead is perfect for a wedding or vacation, it even has it’s own mini shopping mall!drawn people from around the world to this part of Virginia.

 Archeologists estimate that the Jefferson Pools have been used by humans for over 9,000 years, and Thomas Jefferson himself frequented the waters to help sooth the rheumatism he suffered from.